-Adjusting the Flow-Baffle-Cam Locks
+Adjusting the Flow Baffle Cam Locks

 This procedure is applicable only to machines with the flow-baffle locks.
-Certain models have nuts and bolts in place of the flow-baffle locks and you can adjust them the same.
+Certain models have nuts and bolts in place of the flow-baffle locks and can be adjusted the same.

 You can adjust the mower-discharge flow for different types of mowing conditions.
 Position the cam locks and baffle to give the best quality of cut.